eclipse-che/che-docs/src/main/_docs/setup/setup-openshift.md

 bash get-che.sh && wait-che.sh && stacks-che.sh
 ```

-# Deploy Che on openshift.io (only for developers that want to test changes they are making to Che)
+# Deploy Che on openshift.io

+Please note that deploying Che on [openshift.io](openshift.io) is only intended for Che developers and osio contributors.
+This is useful when a developer wants to test how changes will work on [openshift.io](openshift.io) but is not supposed to work for every [openshift.io](openshift.io) user.

 Use environment variables to set deployment options